Do you know what you can do, or what steps should you take, if you have lost a trust deed?

-So, you’ve lost a trust deed; what are your options?
-Losing a trust deed can create very real tax and commercial issues which are difficult and time-consuming to solve.
-Without a trust deed, for example, a trustee cannot carry on business without a power contained within the deed, and there may be issues with financing; as a bank will wish to sight a copy of the deed.
-These are just a few of the numerous complications you may face if you’ve lost a trust deed, so what should you do if you’re in this situation?
-In this article, we will examine the issues and their solutions if you’re combating the problem of a lost trust deed.
+Losing a trust deed can give rise to significant tax and commercial challenges that can be both difficult and time-consuming to resolve.
+Without a trust deed, for example, a trustee cannot carry on business without a power contained within the deed.
+There may also be complications with securing financing, as banks typically require a copy of the deed for verification.
+These are just a few of the problems that you may face if you have lost a trust deed.
+In this article, we will examine some of the potential issues, and their likely solutions, when it comes to a lost trust deed.

 The Issue of a Lost Trust Deed

 There are countless issues posed if you’ve lost a trust deed.
-For example, a lost trust deed means that:
+For example:

 - Trustees may be exposed to a breach of trust claims as there will be no guidance on what can and cannot be done if the trust deed is lost.